Our Way Forward

 SMALLER, MORE CONVENIENT PACKAGE SIZES

 We continue to expand the availability of our beverages in smaller, more convenient package sizes to help people better manage the sugar they consume and to best fit their diet and lifestyle.
-Today our most popular soft drinks are available in 222 mL mini cans, which continue to grow in popularity as we expand their availability along with our 237 mL glass bottles to reach more store shelves.
+Today our most popular soft drinks are available in 222 mL mini cans, which continue to grow in popularity as we expand their availability along with our 237 mL glass bottles and new 250 mL mini bottles, to reach more store shelves.

 Since 2015 we have: